 SEM/EDS were used to determine the amount of elemental Ti present on the surface of the electrode.
-Due to the low penetration depth of the EDS scan, Ti that may have been underneath alloy layers or zinc on the surface of the electrode was not detected.
-As seen in Figure 4.12 of Chapter 4, Ti was still found on the surface in abundance indicating the TiC coating was still intact and present at the surface after 100 welds.
-Figure 5.9 shows the coated electrode elemental mapping at the end of life condition.
-Titanium was no longer detected on the electrode surface, yet whether it had been lost to the steel sheet or was covered by a zinc and/or brass layer was not known.
+Due to the low penetration depth of the EDS scan, Ti that may have been hidden underneath alloy layers or zinc on the surface of the electrode was not detected.

+Up to approximately 100 welds, the coating remains abundant on the surface of the electrode.
+Figure 4.12 of Chapter 4 showed that Ti was still on the surface after 100 welds.
+This was typical of all the coated electrodes tested.
+After making 100-200 welds, the amount of Ti detected on the surface began to vary greatly from test to test.
 Several electrodes were scanned at intermediate life stages and the amount of elemental titanium varied from 9-36%.
-There was no way to determine if the next weld would have removed some alloy layers and revealed more Ti, or if the next weld would remove some of the coating by sticking and reduce the amount of Ti on the surface.
-Cross sections at the end of life revealed that most of the TiC coating had been removed and very little remained.
+There was no way to determine if the next weld would have removed some alloy layers and revealed more Ti, or if the next weld would remove some of the coating by sticking and reduced the amount of Ti on the surface.
 If the TiC were hidden under the surface, it may still have been able to function as a thermal barrier thereby preventing the electrode from failing.
 When the TiC coating fails to function as a thermal barrier, the electrode will function thermally as an uncoated electrode.
 The ability of the coating to function as a diffusion and alloy barrier was slowly diminished due to damage to the coating and penetration of the zinc to the base copper.